xan105/node-powertoast/README.md

   Unix epoch time in seconds.<br/>
   Current time by **default** if not specified.<br/>

-  By default, the timestamp visible within Action Center is set to the time that the notification was sent.<br/>
+  By default, the timestamp visible within notification center is set to the time that the notification was sent.<br/>
   You can optionally override the timestamp with your own custom date and time, so that the timestamp represents the time the message/information/content was actually created, rather than the time that the notification was sent.<br/>
-  This also ensures that your notifications appear in the correct order within Action Center (which are sorted by time).
+  This also ensures that your notifications appear in the correct order within notification center (which are sorted by time).
 Microsoft recommends that most apps specify a custom timestamp.<br/>
   But you can safely omit this option.

 </details>